-US House passes Iran war powers resolution in rare moment of Trump backlash
+US House passes Iran war powers resolution in rare pushback against Trump

 Four Republicans allied with Democrats to pass bill to rein in Trump, though it is likely to face a presidential veto.